A CONVERSATION ABOUT GRAHAM GREENE & MICHEL DÉON

 Graham Greene and Michel Déon

-Join us for this entertaining and insightful evening about these two celebrated authors with Dr Eamon Maher, Director of the National Centre for Franco-Irish Studies, Technological University Dublin, in conversation with Pierre Joannon, former Consul General of Ireland in south-east France (1973-2024) and Member of the Royal Irish Academy.
+Join us at the library in Monaco for this entertaining and insightful evening about these two celebrated authors with Dr Eamon Maher, Director of the National Centre for Franco-Irish Studies, Technological University Dublin, in conversation with Pierre Joannon, former Consul General of Ireland in south-east France (1973-2024) and Member of the Royal Irish Academy.
 Both speakers have a vast knowledge of the two authors and their works.

 The theme of the discussion will be around Pierre’s two books: ‘Graham Greene, Ireland and the Honorary Consul – A view from the South of France’ (2024)’ and ‘Michel Déon de l’Académie française, Pierre Joannon, Correspondance 1973-2016’ (January 2025).